greendra8/MyLMArena/PRIVACY_POLICY.md

 **9. Contact Us**

-If you have any questions about this Privacy Policy, please open an issue on the project's GitHub repository: [Link to your GitHub Issues Page - e.g., https://github.com/YourUsername/MyLMArena/issues] <!-- Please update with the correct link -->
+If you have any questions about this Privacy Policy, please open an issue on the project's GitHub repository: [Link to your GitHub Issues Page - e.g., https://github.com/greendra8/MyLMArena/issues]